 In some cases, if the machinery became defective through normal use and the employer knew of the risks and danger, yet chose not to replace it, then there may be a legal case against the employer, and not the manufacturer.
 These instances make machinery work injuries that are due to malfunction or defects very complex from a legal standpoint.
 You also need to be aware that there are laws that protect the employer from being sued for defective equipment, so it is important to establish who is liable for the injury.
 Consulting with an experienced liability attorney is the first step to determining an employee’s unique situation An experienced work injury law team will thoroughly investigate the cause of the injury and pursue a legal case against the liable party.

-The Miami defective machinery attorneys at Friedman, Rodman and Frank will work closely with experts to determine the exact cause of your serious injuries.
+The Miami defective machinery attorneys at Friedman Rodman Frank & Estrada, P.A. will work closely with experts to determine the exact cause of your serious injuries.
 If the problem proves to be a defective machine, we will aggressively pursue maximum compensation for all injuries, costs and losses.
 Contact our law firm online or call 305-448-8585 or toll free at 877-448-8585 to schedule a free initial consultation.
 We are available 24 hours a day.